-- 2.Follow the first step of your integration according to the requirements of your source.
+Follow the first step of your integration according to the requirements of your source.

-- 3.After entering your Database authentication details in the second step of integration (Setup Connection), set Use SSL to TURE and select SSH from the tunneling options.
+After entering your Database authentication details in the second step of integration (Setup Connection), set Use SSL to TURE and select SSH from the tunneling options.

-- 4.Enter the necessary information for the SSH server, such as the proxyhostname, port number, and host username.
+Enter the necessary information for the SSH server, such as the proxyhostname, port number, and host username.

-- 1.Open the Windows PowerShell application with administrative privileges.
+Open the Windows PowerShell application with administrative privileges.

 (Replace the placeholders with actual values)

-- 3.Change to the .ssh directory by entering cd .ssh.
+Change to the .ssh directory by entering cd .ssh.

 Paste the copied Proxy SSH Public key from the integration into the authorized_keys file.
 To paste in the vi editor, click on "i" on the keyboard to get into insert mode, right-click, and then press the "Esc" button.

 To save the changes, enter :wq! in the editor and press "Enter".
 This command will write the changes to the file and quit the editor.

 Note: You can add multiple SSH public keys to the authorized_keys file.
 Make sure there is one line space between each key for proper formatting.

-- 5.Now, back on the integration page, hit Authenticate, follow the further integration steps according to your source's requirements, and submit the integration.
+Now, back on the integration page, hit Authenticate, follow the further integration steps according to your source's requirements, and submit the integration.